disruptek/nimph/README.md

 ### Graph

-The `graph` subcommand dumps some _very basic_ details about each discovered dependencies and their associated packages and projects.
+The `graph` subcommand dumps some _very basic_ details about discovered dependencies and their associated packages and projects.

 ```